-With the October 2021 waiver amendment, the number of users were added to services for the additional 772 slot request based on General Assembly utilization appropriation for SFY 2022.
-It is anticipated that the average units per user and average cost per user will not change with the addition of the 772 slots; therefore no changes were made to these fields.
-Factor D projections are based on actual service utilization data from the FY 18 CMS 372 report trended forward to WY 1 based on adjustments for program funding changes passed by the General Assembly.
+Factor D projections are based on actual service utilization data from the FY 20 CMS 372 report trended forward to WY 1 based on adjustments for program funding changes passed by the General Assembly.
 This information was applied to the total slots available in the waiver renewal.
-Although 2018 unduplicated participants were 3,637, the state held the unduplicated participants (waiver slots) at 4,800 based on FY20 usage.
-FY2018 372 Number of Users was trended forward downward 3% and Average Units per User were trended downward by 9% based on actual utilization experience to WY1, and then held constant for each service.
-The total expenditure was then divided by the unduplicated number of slots available.
-The projected users for waiver services remain constant for years 2-5 of the waiver.
-The unit costs for each service was projected forward using an average trend of 1.7% for years 2-5 of the waiver application based on BLS trends.
+Although FY2023 unduplicated participants was 3,759, the state held the previously projected unduplicated participants (waiver slots) constant at 3,759 to allow for continued growth.
+The number of Users and Average Units per User were held constant for each service, since no additional waiver slots were requested.
+The total projected expenditure was then divided by the unduplicated number of slots available.
+The projected users for waiver services remain constant for years 2 -5 of the waiver.
+The unit costs for each waiver service was projected forward using an average trend of 5.7% for years 2 -5 of the waiver application based on BLS trends.